March 3, 2016

 My Lord, pop music has gotten exhausting.
 It seems every second song is “AN EVENT”; a carefully structured meme generator on the state of race, gender and sexuality in the world today.
 Either that or it’s a chance for the artist to lift their head off of a snot and tear-stained pillow and tell the world, through revenge porn lyrics, about the folk -often famous, who didn’t appreciate ‘little ole me’.

-Some of the above should be admired, even if-like Beyonce’s Formation, it can be self-aggrandizing and self-serving.
+Some of the above should be admired, even if it can be self-aggrandizing and self-serving.
 Pop has a duty to incite.

 But, occasionally, one does wish that there was more bubblegum around, sweet, disposable, throwaway tunes where the singer isn’t proclaiming from the chart tops about how they have matured, how they have reformed or how they have conquered.